ydx1013/FigureYa/README.md

 You have two options for accessing the files.

 ### 1. Download for Offline Use

-All FigureYa folders are compressed as individual zip files for convenient downloading.
-To download a specific folder:
+All FigureYa modules are available as individually compressed zip files for convenient offline use.
+To download a specific module:

-1. Navigate to the [`/compressed`](https://github.com/ying-ge/FigureYa/tree/main/compressed) directory.
+1. Navigate to the [`/compressed`](https://github.com/ying-ge/FigureYa/tree/main/compressed) directory in this repository.
-2. Find the zip file with the name corresponding to the folder you want (e.g., `FigureYa123mutVSexpr.zip`).
+2. Locate the zip file corresponding to the module you need (e.g., `FigureYa123mutVSexpr.zip`).
-3. Click on the zip file, then click the **Download** button.
+3. Click on the file, then select the **Download** button.

-4. Owing to GitHub's file size restrictions, larger files have been uploaded to [`Baidu Cloud`](https://pan.baidu.com).
-Please join group 967269198 to obtain the download links.
+**Note on File Availability:**
+- The file `Auto_Knit_Online.txt` contains a list of FigureYa modules with all of the files.
+- If a particular module is not listed in `Auto_Knit_Online.txt`, this indicates that its input files exceed GitHub's file size limitations.
+- For these larger files, please visit our [`Baidu Cloud`](https://pan.baidu.com) storage.
+To access the download links, join the group: **967269198**.

 ### 2. Browse Online on GitHub
-If you want to view the raw input or output files directly, you can browse them in the file browser at the top of this repository's main page.
+If you want to view the code, input or output files directly, you can browse them in the file browser at the top of this repository's main page.

 ---